8ta4/blog/drafts/24-7 Speech-to-Text Transcription Tool Wanted.md

 I'm on the hunt for a tool that can record and transcribe my voice 24/7.
+For years, scientists worked tirelessly to give humans the gift of eternal memory.
+Now, every time I forget my anniversary, it's clearly on purpose.

+## How I'll Use It

+Here are some ways I plan to use the transcriptions:

+- **Drafting Content:** Mainly, I'll use it to draft messages, emails, social posts, documents - you name it!
+- **LLM Feedback:** Another idea is to feed my daily thoughts into a Language Model (LLM) for insights and practical suggestions.
+- **Auto-Completion:** In the long run, I'd love for the LLM to look at my past transcripts and auto-complete what I'm about to say.

 ## What I'm Looking For